Math 417 - Introduction to Abstract Algebra - Fall 2019

 - Homework and quizzes (20% of the grade): Homework problems are to be assigned once a week.
-They are due the following week, at the beginning of the Friday class.
+They are due the following week, at the beginning of the Monday class.
 No late homework will be accepted.
-Only the ten best grades will count, and the other homework grades will be dropped.
+There will be 13 homework assignments, but only the ten best grades will count and the other homework grades will be dropped.
 If necessary, quizzes may be offered during the semester.

-- Midterms (40% of the grade): The midterms will take place on February 17, March 17 and April 21 (the dates are subject to change).
+- Midterms (40% of the grade): The midterms will take place in class on Friday Sep 20, Friday Oct 18 and Friday Nov 15 (the dates are subject to change).

 (PDF files can be viewed using Adobe Acrobat Reader which can be downloaded for free from Adobe Systems for all operating systems.)